 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

+The ninth ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.